linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 sudo nano /usr/local/bin/send_twilio_otp.sh
 ```

 3. Replace the content with the following script.
-This script will first send the OTP via SMS or Voice Call, depending on the user’s choice:
+This script will send the OTP via either **SMS** or **Voice Call**, based on the user's selection:

 ```bash
 #!/bin/bash